8 Reasons Why a Train Trip Is the Only Way To See Switzerland

 Unlike the US, where we basically have one main train company, with a few, small regional trains to complement, Switzerland has several railway companies.
 But you don’t need to worry about any of that because the Swiss, as they tend to do, have made using their trains streamlined and efficient.
 The Schweizerische Bundesbahne, or SBB, has an app that will find your train times and stations, complete with platform information.
 And the handy travel pass gets you on all of them.

 Buying tickets is also painfully simple, as SBB has a Swiss Travel Pass that links all of its train lines and bus lines, allowing you to take whichever route you want on any given day.
-A three-day, second-class pass will run you about $240.
-Eight days is about $425.
-Fifteen days will cost $525.
-Look, nothing in Switzerland is cheap, but for a dream vacation through some of the best scenery in the world, spending the cost of a nice car payment is relatively small.
+A three-day, second-class pass will run you about $260.
+Eight days is about $435.
+Fifteen days will cost $480.
+Look, nothing in Switzerland is cheap, but for a dream vacation through some of the best scenery in the world, it’s worth shelling out the money.

 If that’s too complicated for you, don’t sweat it.
 Vacations By Rail isn’t afraid of a little customization and will lay out an itinerary with all of those details included.
 It’ll completely minimize the amount of thinking you need to do while dumbfounded by the astounding scenery, which is probably a good thing.